Race certified by Finishers: event approved by the organizer

 • A goodie bag at the end of the event.

-• Water, drinks, and snacks at friendly checkpoints approximately every 2-3 hours.
+• Water, drinks, and snacks at our friendly checkpoints approximately every 2-3 hours.

-• A hot meal upon arrival in Hathersage on Saturday evening.
+• A hearty supper upon arrival in Hathersage on Saturday night.

-• Advice and a kit, along with a registration and briefing session before the walk.
+• Advice and kit, as well as pre-walk registration and briefing session.

 • Bag maintenance, including backpacks for distances from 50 to 100 km.